We have already seen the pseudocode for the two key operations for queues:

 isFull operation except that we return the Boolean value of the condition

-doubleCapacity operation doubles the size of the array holding our stack.
-So, if we started with an array of size
+doubleCapacity operation doubles the size of the array holding our queue.
+If we started with an array of size

 doubleCapacity operation will result in an array of size